5 Incredible Food Preservation Methods

 First, choose the fruit or vegetable that you want to pickle.
 Asparagus, beets, bell peppers, blueberries, cauliflower, carrots, cherries, fennel, ginger, grapes, green beans, mushrooms, onions, parsnips, peaches, peppers, radishes, ramps, rhubarb, strawberries, squash, tomatoes, and turnips can all be pickled.

-Next, prepare the pickling solution, consisting of vinegar, water, salt, and spices.
+Next, prepare the pickling solution: vinegar, water, salt, and spices.
 The basic ratio for pickles is 1:1 vinegar to water and some combination of salt and/or sugar.
-Another common ratio is 3:2:1.
+Another standard ratio is 3:2:1.
 So three parts vinegar, two parts water, and one part sugar.

 Once the pickling solution is ready, sterilize your jars and lids by boiling them in water for 10 minutes.

-Then, carefully place the fruit or vegetable in the jars, making sure to pack them tightly.
+Then, carefully place the fruit or vegetable in the jars and pack them tightly.

-Finally, pour the pickling solution over the fruit or vegetable until it is completely covered, then seal the jar with a lid.
+Finally, pour the pickling solution over the fruit or vegetable until completely covered, then seal the jar with a lid.
 PICKLING IS FOR REFRIGERATION ONLY.
-Please do not put these jars on your pantry shelf.
-If you decide to process these jars you must follow the BALL Canning or USDA Canning Guidelines.
+Please don’t put these jars on your pantry shelf.
+If you decide to process these jars, follow the BALL Canning or USDA Canning Guidelines.

 Drying/Dehydrating

 Drying is a process of removing moisture from food, which makes it difficult for bacteria to grow.
 Drying is an effective way to preserve food because the lack of moisture prevents bacteria from multiplying.
-Dehydrating foods is a great way to create shelf-stable foods that can last for months, or even years.
+Dehydrating foods is a great way to create shelf-stable foods lasting for months or even years.
+I use mine within one year and start the process again with new fruits and vegetables.

 How to Dehydrate Food